level23/nagios-cloudwatch-metrics/README.md

 }

 #
-# We assume that myFunction does not run longer then 60000 ms (60s).
+# We assume that myFunction does not run longer than 60000 ms (60s).
 If so, trigger a warning.
-# If it runs longer then 120000 ms (120s), trigger an critical notification.
+# If it runs longer than 120000 ms (120s), trigger an critical notification.
 #
 define service {
         use                         generic-service